Avivbens/alfred-engage-contact/README.md

 ## Usage

-Search contacts via the keyword `ow`.
+Search contacts via the keyword `c<RELATED_APP>`.
+A list of all mathced contacts will be displayed, and you can select a contact by pressing `Enter`.

+### Supported Apps

+-   WhatsApp: `ecw`
+-   SMS: `ecs`
+-   Call: `ecc`

-Once you select a contact, a chat will be opened with the WhatsApp app.
+Once you select a contact, the workflow will open the related app with the selected contact.

+## Supported Phone Number Formats

 The workflow can accept a default country code, which will be used if the contact does not have a country code.